bodil/bodil.github.com/content/skyrim/index.md

 You can also pick another main menu replacer from the three provided, or disable them altogether for the original Skyrim main menu experience.

-You should run _zEdit_ afterwards to regenerate the three patch ESPs (`zPatch.esp`, `ENBLight Patch.esp` and `ReProccer.esp`) for your changed content.
-If you've disabled _SkyRe_, you should not generate `ReProccer.esp` in _zEdit_, and you should also disable it in your MO2 plugin list.
-The other two are needed by the visual mods, and `zPatch.esp` is also needed by you, as, among other things, it patches helmets to show Khajiit ears through them, without which the game is generally a huge disappointment.
+You should run _zEdit_ from the MO2 run interface afterwards to rebuild the three patch ESPs (`zPatch.esp`, `ENBLight Patch.esp` and `ReProccer.esp`) for your changed content.
+Load your mods in _zEdit_ and hit the jigsaw piece icon in the top right, then "Build All" to start the build process.
+If you've disabled _SkyRe_, you should not build `ReProccer.esp` in _zEdit_, and you should also disable it in your MO2 plugin list.
+The other two are needed by the visual mods, and `zPatch.esp` is also needed by you personally, as, among other things, it patches helmets to show Khajiit ears through them, without which the game is generally a huge disappointment.

-Once this is done, go through the plugin list in the MO2 interface and disable any plugins that now have missing masters, these are patches you no longer need for the content you've disabled.
+Once this is done, go through the plugin list in the MO2 interface and disable any plugins that now have missing masters.
+These are patches you no longer need for the content you've disabled.

 #### Generate LOD Files